vygr/ChrysaLisp/doc/STRUCTURE.md

 	(call 'xxx 'destroy)
 ```

-For any given class there are `create` methods for that class that will take
+For any given class there are `create` methods for that class that take any
-any construction parameters and return a fully initialised instance.
-If the
+construction parameters and return a fully initialised instance.
+If the `new`
-`new` or `init` methods fail then they will tidy up and return 0 to indicate a
+or `init` methods fail then they will tidy up and return 0 to indicate a
 problem.

 The `init` method is responsible for taking an allocated chunk of memory and